BeliseMarie/24rp03282Belise/README.md

-this is php CRUD with session donw by Belise niyitanga.
+this is php CRUD with session done by Belise niyitanga.